austindd/create-sql-rows/README.md

 # create-sql-rows
 A small Node.JS tool for generating random (but sensible) row values for INSERT queries in SQL syntax, based on column info that **YOU** define!

-The tool is currently working properly, and I will be adding more features to it periodically.
+The tool is currently working properly (as far as I know), and I will be adding more features to it periodically.

 Contributions are welcome!